VasylDorofeev/CSA-MP3/frq solutions/Q2/README.md

 # 2024 FRQ Question 2:
 ## This question is about...
+* This question is about having a scoreboard show both teams scores, names, and which team is currently active.

 ## Struggles with this question...
+* Some things that i struggled with this question was to print out the correct active team.

 ## Prior expereiences that helped...
+* Some previous experiences that helped was making many differnt classes helping me prepare for writing classes from scratch.

 ## What I learned by doing this question...
+* I learned